Servideska/HPC/doc.zih.tu-dresden.de/docs/jobs_and_resources/architecture_2023.md

 ## Storage Systems

+### Permananent Filesystems

-The `/project` is mounted via NFS, without change (incl. snapshots).
-We now have `/home` as a Lustre filesystem on NVMe disks.
-This comes now without snapshots, and without backup to tape.
-For convenience, we will make the old home available as `/home_old` on the datamover nodes for the data migration period.
+We now have `/home`, `/projects` and `/software` in a Lustre filesystem.
+Snapshots and tape backup are configured.
+For convenience, we will make the old home available read-only as `/home_old` on the datamover nodes for the data migration period.

 `/warm_archive` is mounted on the data movers, only.

-### Scratch Filesystems
+### Work Filesystems

-With emerging technologies and new players in the file system market,
+With new players with new software in the file system market it getting more and more complicated to identify the best suited file system for temporary data.
+In many cases, only tests can provide the right answer, for a short time.

+For an easier grasp on the major categories (size, speed), the work filesystems now come with the names of animals:

+* `/data/horse` - 20 PB - high bandwidth (Lustre)
+* `/data/octopus` - 0.5 PB - for interactive usage (Lustre)
+* `/data/weasel` - 1 PB - für high IOPS (WEKA)  - coming soon

+### Difference Between "Work" And "Permananent"

+A large number of changing files is a challange for any backup system.
+To protect our snapshots and backup from work data,
+`/projects` cannot be used for temporary data on the compute nodes - it is mounted read-only.

+Please use our data movers to transfer worthy data to permanent storages.